rostekus/CppDatabase/README.md

 ## Presentation Layer

-The `presentation` directory contains the presentation layer for the application, including backend and frontend components.
+The `presentation` directory contains the presentation layer for the application.

 ### Backend